na-na-hi/renget/archive/how2playba.md

 I don't recommend buying out the artifacts, except when you absolutely need to.
 Even though you can't get these artifacts through bounty, there are a lot of events where you can farm them.
 You also get an okayish chunk through raids.

 - Reports
-The safest option if don't know what to pick.
+The safest option if you don't know what to pick.
 They're purple, they're FREE\*, and you'll always need them.
-They're REALLY expensive though, so you can skip them in favour of the other options.
+They're REALLY expensive though, so you usually skip them in favour of the other options.

 - Shards
 Tsurugi > Eimi > Sumire.